 How can positive reinforcement help me train my dog to stop barking at night?

 Give treats when they’re quiet and calm at night.
-This makes them want to be quiet more often, changing their behavior for the better.
+This makes them want to be quieter more often, changing their behaviour for the better.

 When should I consider seeking professional assistance for my dog’s nighttime barking?